circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 # Deployment Tasks per release
 Things to do manually in the Cyclos production-environment when deploying a new release of the PHP registrationform to production.

-## Deployment Tasks for next release
+## Deployment Tasks for release 1.1.1
 1. Create a new operation script on pending users:
 	- Go to Systeem > [Operaties] Scripts: Toevoegen.
 Choose 'Operatie'.
 Fill in the form for creating a new script:
 	Naam									: Validatie afwijkende betaalmethode